 He’s very much still the everyman from South Wales, despite the fact that much of what follows are his tales of gigging around the world and having meetings with pushy American producers.

-It’s no surprise that this international level of interest in him exists.
+This international level of interest is no surprise.
 After all, here in the UK he’s contributed to many comedy shows as a performer or writer, as well as doing the rounds of the comedy panel shows and working with fellow Welshman Rhod Gilbert.

 There are a couple of places where Langford teasingly dips into more edgy territory, including the story on which he closes the show.